2,458 texts in Legends of the Jews (Ginzberg)

 The story of King Manasseh, successor to the righteous Hezekiah, offers a chilling example.
 According to Legends of the Jews, after Hezekiah's death, Manasseh completely abandoned ...

-The story of King Manasseh is a wild ride, a testament to the idea that no one is beyond the reach of repentance.
+The story of King Manasseh is a wild ride, a evidence of the idea that no one is beyond the reach of repentance.
 See, Manasseh wasn't just a bad king; he was really bad.
-The text ...
+He deserve...

-It’s a question that swirls around the story of Amon, one of the kings of Judah.
 He was, to put it mildly, not a nice guy.
-His deeds were so evil, so contrary to everything the Tor...
+His deeds were so evil, so contrary to everything the Torah stood for, that he really should have forfeited his share in the olam ha-ba, t...

 King Josiah, a righteous ruler of Judah, found himself in just that position.
 The prophecies were grim.
 Destruction loomed.
 And Josiah, desperate to protect his people, decided on ...